LostBeard/SpawnDev.BlazorJS/README.md

 ### Using CancellationToken to cancel a WebWorker task

-As of version 2.2.88 ```CancellationToken``` is a supported parameter type and can used to cancel a running task.
+As of version 2.2.88 ```CancellationToken``` is a supported parameter type and can be used to cancel a running task.

 ```cs
 public async Task TaskPoolExpressionWithCancellationTokenTest2()